TruthMachine/ElectrumSVP-scripts/README.md

-Here are numerous test scripts that were used in the process of designing ElectrumSVP.
+ElectrumSVP Test Scripts

+This repository contains a collection of Python test scripts used during the development and design of ElectrumSVP.
+They cover blockchain header synchronization, UTXO extraction, BEEF generation, and proof verification.

+Features

+Header Sync & Subscribe

-Sync and subscribe will sync and download the full 74MB headers file from genesis and subscribe to new headers when a block is found.
+Downloads the full 74 MB headers file from genesis.

-Other scripts are for extracting BEEFs and merkle proofs, UTXO, etc...

-Also verify scripts for verifying proofs by blockheaders and parsing BEEF json.
+Subscribes to new headers as blocks are mined.

+BEEF & Merkle Proof Extraction

+Extracts BEEFs, Merkle proofs, UTXO data, and transaction information.

+Verification Scripts

+Verify proofs using block headers.

+Parse and validate BEEF JSON files.

+Multi-server Testing

+Compare scripthash status and confirmed transactions across multiple ElectrumX servers.

+Requirements

+Python ≥ 3.7

-Some scripts require BitcoinX to be installed, and at least python 3.7
+Some scripts require BitcoinX